-This section describes how the server uses character sets for constructing error messages and returning them to clients.
-For information about the language of error messages (rather than the character set), see Section 10.2, “Setting the Error Message Language”.
+This section describes how the MySQL server uses character sets for constructing error messages and returning them to clients.
+For information about the language of error messages (rather than the character set), see Section 10.11, “Setting the Error Message Language”.
+For general information about configuring error logging, see Section 5.4.2, “The Error Log”.

 The server constructs error messages as follows: